IME part 2 is the name given to the period of formation and training for curates.

 - Curates with a higher degree in theology and an active research calling may also undertake a self-directed study track.

 - Sharing in regular Ministry Development Group meetings.
 These are peer groups of curates in each archdeaconry, supported by a wise local minister and meet about six times a year.
+Due to difficulties of gathering curates across a range of patterns of ministry and geography, it's important that these take precedence over parish work.

 - A mission and ministry project undertaken in the curate's parish or local context.
 These are usually planned for the third year of curacy and are written up as either a 2,000-word theological reflection (Standard Track), a 6,000-word Independent Learning Project (BA), or a 7,000-word Reflective Practice portfolio (PGDip).